talentdeficit/niceopt/README.md

 long options are specified with two consecutive dashes and a sequence of characters terminated by whitespace or `=`. anything following the `=` (or whitespace, if the long option has a possible value as with short options above) is it's value. you can include `=` in the long option label by escaping it with a preceding backslash: `\=`

-the sequence `--`, terminated by whitespace, is a flag to niceopt to cease parsing options and consider everything following as an argument

 anything else is considered an argument

 niceopt does not parse partial long opts like getopt, because that requires declaring every possible option ahead of time, the exact reason i wrote niceopt instead of using a straight getopt port